 The Canchánchara is a drink born in the town of Trinidad.
 Invented by Guerrilla fighters during the Cuban War of Independence.
 They say it’s the country’s oldest cocktail.

 This was the last tour of the day before lunch.
 After-which we had a few hours’ free time to explore the streets, shops, museums and bars of this beautiful town ourselves.
 One place I had researched before our visit was the Iglesia y Convento de San Francisco, which is home to the Museum of the Struggle Against Bandits.
 The building is a short walk from Plaza Mayor.
 You can climb the tower here for a small cost of 1CUC and the views out over the town are incredible.

 We had the best time in Trinidad.
 Both of us would love to return one day and maybe even stay in a Casa Particular for an even more authentic experience.
 I am sure there is still so much this town offers.

 The journey back to our hotel in Cayo Guillermo would take around 4 hours.
 It had been an incredible two days.
 Something that we will cherish forever.
-The bucket list gets some new ticks too.
-The total experience is something we recommend.
+The bucket list gets some new ticks, too.
+The entire experience is something we recommend.
 If you visit Cuba and get the chance to visit any of the towns or cities mentioned in this two-part blog, do it.

 For now, though, we will leave you with more photos.
 We really hope you enjoyed reading both parts of this blog.
 Let us know in the comments section.
 Have you been here before?
 I hope we have inspired you in someway.

 Full details of this excursion are as follows –

 This was the “Tale of Two Cities” excursion, booked in the resort via our Thomas Cook rep. The price was 160CUC per person (approx £120 each).
 This included everything below.
 Since writing this blog, Thomas Cook went into liquidation.
-However, the brand was since bought, and is now an online-only travel website.
+However, the brand has since been bought, and is now an online-only travel website.